Tim-Cao/pitot/Liferay Project/Controller.md

 The middle man in the MVC pattern, the Controller contains logic for passing the data back and forth between the view and the model layers.

+## Small Applications

+- If you have a small application that’s not heavy on controller logic (maybe just a couple of action methods),

+- you can put all your controller code in the -Portlet class.

+## Large Applications

+- MVC Render Command classes, MVC Action Command classes, and MVC Resource Command classes

 ## Reference

 - https://help.liferay.com/hc/en-us/articles/360018165031-Writing-Controller-Code